saurabhshukla-developer/laravel-ai-chatbot/CONTRIBUTING.md

 # Contributing to Laravel AI Chatbot

-Thank you for considering contributing to Laravel AI Chatbot!
-This document provides guidelines and instructions for contributing.
+Contributions are welcome.
+This document outlines the process for contributing to Laravel AI Chatbot.

 ## Code of Conduct

 - Be respectful and inclusive
-- Welcome newcomers and help them learn
-- Focus on constructive feedback
+- Provide constructive feedback
-- Be open to different perspectives
+- Follow project coding standards

 ## Getting Started